10 Best Herbal Essential Oils For Foot Odor

 Regular use of thymus vulgaris essential oil can be a natural and safe alternative to conventional deodorants for managing persistent foot odor.

-However, it should be diluted with a carrier oil before application to avoid skin irritation.
+However, it should be diluted properly before applying to the skin to avoid irritation.

-However, it is important to dilute the oil properly before use to avoid skin irritation and ensure safe application.
+However, it is important to dilute the essential oil properly to avoid skin irritation and ensure safe application.

 Teucrium marum, also known as germander, is a herb that contains essential oils with potential antimicrobial properties that may help combat foot odor.